-According to the accessible customer service standard, a support person must be allowed to accompany an individual with a disability to any part of the premises that is open to the public or to third parties, for the purposes of health and safety.
-If a support person is required, the fee (if applicable) for the support person must be waived.
+According to the accessible customer service standard, a support person must be allowed to accompany an individual with a disability to any part of the premises that is open to the public or to third parties.
+If an event charges admission, advance notice must be given about what admission fee will be charged for a support person.